devopspp/pyliveupdate/README.md

 # pyliveupdate
-`PyLiveUpdate` is a Python runtime profiling, debugging and bugfixing tool.
+`PyLiveUpdate` is a dynamic code manipulation (e.g. bytecode instrumentation) framework for profiling, debugging and bugfixing Python programs.

-PyLiveUpdate allows developers to profile, troubleshoot and fix production issues for Python applications without restarting the programs.
+PyLiveUpdate allows developers to profile, diagnose and fix production issues for Python programs without restarting the programs.

 # Demo